Academic Information and Policies

 • Make sure that medical and psychological information that identifies you is kept private.

 • Provide you with this notice of our legal duties and privacy practices regarding your medical and psychological information.
-You will have the opportunity to review and obtain a copy of this notice no later than the first time you visit one of the Waldorf University health care providers listed above.
+You can review and obtain a copy of this notice no later than the first time you visit one of the Waldorf University healthcare providers listed above.
 We will also ask you to acknowledge that you have been offered this opportunity.

-• Provide you with, and ask you to sign, a more detailed Consent to Treatment form that will explain specific, and often more stringent requirements pertaining to use and disclosure of your mental health and psychological information if you are seeking services from the Waldorf University Counseling Center.
+• Provide you with, and ask you to sign, a more detailed Consent to Treatment form that will explain specific and often more stringent requirements about the use and disclosure of your mental health and psychological information if you are seeking services from the Waldorf University Counseling Center.

 • Follow the terms of the notice that is currently in effect.
 We may change the terms of our notice at any time.
-The new notice will be effective for all PHI that we maintain at that time.
-Upon your request, we will provide you with any revised Notice of Privacy Practices.
+The new notice will be effective for all PHI we maintain now.
+We will provide you with any revised Notice of Privacy Practices upon request.

 You may obtain a copy of the revised version by contacting the Waldorf University Student Health Services and requesting that a revised copy be sent to you in the mail or by asking for one at the time of your next appointment.
 The current notice and any revised notice are available on the internet on the Waldorf University website at waldorf.edu.